Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-tactics.md

 ## Practice 34: Prepare for likely changes

 **Problem**
-Unexpected events cause delay when leaders have considered only one future.
+Unexpected events cause delays when leaders have considered only one future.

 **Action**
 Identify likely enemy actions and prepare practical responses before they occur.